zzxwill/oss/intl.en-US/Developer Guide/Storage classes/Create and use the Archive bucket.md

     ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/4342/1024_en-US.png)

-    To restore an archived object in the console, enter the Preview page of the object, and then click Restore.
+    To restore an archived object in the console, enter the Preview page of the object, and then click **Restore**.
 It takes one minute to restore the object.
 During this process, the object is in the restoring state.

     ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/4342/1025_en-US.png)